eagle138/vt-kicad-library/README.md

 ### Footprints

+Part names should try to follow the convention:

+`Part_Function_Part-Number`

 Follow the part's datasheet's recommended footprint layout.
+The footprint should include the part REF**, a pin 1 indicator, and any part outlines or graphics on front silkscreen (F.silkS).
+All custom part footprints are saved to the `vt-footprints.pretty` folder